Operationalising information security

 Technical minimum requirements

-As part of the National Cyber- and Information Security Strategy 2018-2021 it has been decided that the state authorities must comply with a number of technical minimum requirements for security in ICT solutions in order to ensure a high common level of security in the Danish state.
+In the National Cyber- and Information Security Strategy 2018-2021 it was decided that the state authorities must comply with a number of technical minimum requirements for security in ICT solutions in order to ensure a high common level of security in the Danish state.

-As part of the New National Cyber- and Information Security Strategy launched in December 2021 it has been decided that the technical requirements should be evaluated and that new requirements should be adopted and become mandatory for the state authorities to follow.
+As part of the National Cyber- and Information Security Strategy 2022-24 the technical requirements have been evaluated and expanded with new requirements, in line with the technical development, for the state authorities to follow.

 Read more about the National Cyber- and Information Security Strategy